 Curriculum and Instructional Design

-Our goal is to ensure that every student, many of whom will be the first in their families to go to college, completes high school college- and career-ready.
-The Upper School has identified the skills and practices students need to master to avoid taking remedial courses their first year in college and to set them up for a successful academic and socio-emotional transition from high school to college.
+Our goal is to ensure that every student, many of whom will be the first in their families to go to college, is college- and career-ready when they graduate from the Uper School.
+The Upper School has identified the skills and practices students need to master to avoid taking remedial courses their first year in college and to set them up for a successful academic and social-emotional transition from high school to college.

 While maintaining high expectations and an unwavering commitment to helping all of our students make college graduation a reality, we also acknowledge there are multiple pathways to college.
 For this reason, we look to help students identify what they are passionate about that can give us clues to potential careers they might be interested in.
 In this way, we think we can help students identify potential pathways to careers earlier, while also providing some context and relevance for post-secondary education.

-In the Upper School, our approach maximizes the opportunities for students to engage in deep practice in a content area and across the learning program to ensure that students are "college-ready"and A-G eligible for admission to University of California campuses and competitive four-year colleges and universities.
-A-G eligibility pertains to students' preparation for and ability to fully participate in their first year of undergraduate coursework in the University of California system.
-By completing the necessary required courses in major subject areas during high school, students will have attained the general knowledge and critical thinking skills necessary for college-level work, without the need for remediation.
+In the Upper School, our approach maximizes the opportunities for students to engage in deep practice in each content area and across the learning program to ensure that students are "college-ready" and eligible for admission to competitive four-year colleges and universities.
+By successfully completing the necessary required courses in major subject areas during high school, students will have attained the general knowledge and critical thinking skills necessary for college-level work, without the need for remediation.